-- 1. IBM supports firmware download with I/O, sometimes referred to as "concurrent firmware download".
+- IBM supports firmware download with I/O, sometimes referred to as "concurrent firmware download," with some DS4000 storage subsystems.
 Before proceeding with concurrent firmware download, check the readme file packaged with the firmware code or your particular operating system's DS4000 Storage Manager host software for any restrictions to this support. - 2.
 Suspend all I/O activity while downloading firmware and NVSRAM to a DS4000 storage subsystem with a single controller or you will not have redundant controller connections between the host server and the DS4000 Storage Server.